dawidkotarba/interview_questions/README.md

 # recruitment_questions
-Recruitment questions I was asked during interviews
+Recruitment questions I was asked during interviews.
+Every interview will add more :)